 This is called "substantially liquidating."
 A court-appointed receiver or trustee may be appointed by the court to oversee the collection of debts and termination of ongoing relationships during the dissolution process.

-In most cases of dissolution, a company's remaining assets are distributed to its shareholders or members after they have been paid off outstanding debts from the proceeds of liquidation.
+In most cases of dissolution, a company's remaining assets are distributed to its shareholders or members after they have paid off outstanding debts from the proceeds of liquidation.

 The business may be wound up by a court-appointed receiver or trustee until all issues involving claims against it have been resolved.
 Then, the assets owned by the company may be sold to your competitors or other third parties.